nikulpatel156/SainsburysScraper/README.md

 Move the HTML look up tags to a separate class or a properties file so if they change it can be updated from one place.

-In the SainsburysScraper move the HTML tags to variables/properties files so they can changed easily or create methods to take in the tags to allow methods to be reused.
+In the SainsburysScraper move the HTML tags to variables/properties files so they can be changed easily or create methods to take in the tags to allow methods to be reused.

 Add methods in the SiteScraper to handle extracting text values from the element(s) it can also check for null values.
 E.g. "productElement.selectFirst("div.productInfo div.productNameAndPromotions").text()" currently does not check for null or empty values.